Print Friendly

 TlapannextiliztliIntroduction

-In this lesson we will introduce diminutive particles, which are used in order to name small things but also to give reverence to a person or towards an object.
+In this lesson we will introduce diminutive particles, which are used to refer to small things and also to mark reverence to a person or object.
 For example:

 TlahtoltecpanaliztliGrammar